- October 11, 2012

 - Category: Ending a small business, Grow a Business, Succession Planning Advice

 Succession planning is a huge multi-year process.
-Even at the small business level there is a number of ‘players’ involved:
+Even at the small business level, there are a number of ‘players’ involved:

 - The insurance agent looks at the insurance need.
 They think more insurance is better.